julieenguyennn/The-Network-Recorder/README.md

 * `import_contact.py` stores the code for the "Import CSV file" window when it is executed
 * `Data_manager.py` saves the contact object when user adds a new contact and loads the information from `contacts.csv` when user reopens the program
 * `contacts.csv` is the mediate file used to save added information
+* `GUI graphics` is a folder containing icons for GUI

 ## Execution instructions
 In order to run this program smoothly, please be advised that Python and other packages are installed.
 You can download Python from the official website if it's not already installed: https://www.python.org/downloads/.
 Other packages including `tkinter`, `csv`, `datetime`, and `SpeechRecognition` can be installed by entering `pip install [package name]` in the terminal.